edxu96/RexNet/docs/PhD/README.md

 * continuous provision plant
 * decision making process, make-take management
 * coordination with clients

+It is hard to obtain analytical solutions directly.

 Related literature is dispersed in a wide range of research areas.
 For example, dynamic procurement of perishable products has been seen as a typical newsvendor problem in supply chain management. [_wang2012multiordering_] However, trading periods are isolated with each other.
 The wellfare of participants is never considered in discrete event simulation and market micro-structure.